 While tossing butts into the environment is already considered littering in Maine, law enforcement officers have to date not been vigorous in assessing fines for this type of littering.
 LD544 could help inspire heightened enforcement of litter laws to motivate a shift in thinking about butts, and help smokers connect to their responsibility in ensuring proper disposal.

 Meanwhile, we will continue to advocate for policy solutions that place producers of butts on notice for their role in ensuring a curb in this serious plastic pollution, water quality and litter problem.
 We will be working with legislative sponsors to advocate for an EPR for butts bill again in the next legislative session, getting into full gear in January 2021.

 The Maine Chapter is also considering working with municipalities to install more ashcans at key entry points to beaches and parks near waterways feeding into the ocean to help curb the rate at which butts are entering the ecosystem and inspire smokers to think critically about their accountability for this significant problem.

 YOU CAN HELP

-Consider emailing or calling your state house and senate elected to let them know that you support LD544 and look forward to a future iteration of the legislation that dives back into extended producer responsibility.
+Consider emailing or calling your state house and senate elected to let them know that you support EPR for cigarette butts, and look forward to a future iteration of the legislation that dives back into extended producer responsibility.
 Give a shout if you need contact info!

 LD544, An Act To Create Extended Producer Responsibility for Post-consumer Waste Generated from the Use of Tobacco Products is sponsored by Maine House Representative Lydia Blume, and started out as a concept draft that sought to establish a system under which producers of tobacco products develop, finance and implement stewardship programs to collect, transport, process and safely dispose of post-consumer tobacco waste to reduce, prevent and mitigate the environmental effects of the disposal of that waste in the State.